Norah Lofts: Work

 Several of her novels were turned into films.
 Jassy was filmed as Jassy (1947) starring Margaret Lockwood and Dennis Price.
 You're Best Alone was filmed as Guilt Is My Shadow (1950).
-The Devil's Own (also known as The Little Wax Doll and Catch as Catch Can) was filmed as The Witches (1966).
+The Devil's Own (also known as The Little Wax Doll) was filmed as The Witches (1966).
 The film 7 Women (1966) was directed by John Ford and loosely based on her story "Chinese Finale".

 Her books still have a devoted international readership, notably on the Goodreads website.

 Honours

 In the United States, she won a National Book Award for I Met a Gypsy, voted by members of the American Booksellers Association.
 Specifically, her collection was "the 'forgotten book' of the year (1936) that least deserved to be forgotten" (subsequently termed the Bookseller Discovery).
 Alfred Knopf represented her at the ceremony.